-Remember, we said that different materials are good for different purposes?
+Remember that we said that different materials are good for different purposes?
 This is where solid wood may not always be the cost effective material for load bearing purposes, like a wardrobe.
-And you might have seen some solid wood panels sagging over time especially with something heavy placed permanently on them.
+And you might have seen some solid wood panels sagging over time.

 This is where our Mila Walk-in Wardrobe comes in.
 On the outside, it appear as though it is made of solid wood (even sounds like it, if you digested our tip on identifying quality plywood earlier in this article).
 All factors considered (cost and practicality), we chose to make Mila with high-grade plywood on the inside to provide the strength to take on heavy loads, and wrap it with walnut veneer on the outside for appealing walnut grains and colour.

 We start this section by saying, mostly you want to avoid particleboard.